buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="canon" slug="iti44" %}
 - The two Nibbāna elements.

+{% include content_blurb.html category="canon" slug="sn35.21" %}
+- The relationship between the senses and suffering.

 {% include content_blurb.html category="essays" slug="in-this-pure-awareness_shenga-khenpo" %}
 - On what it feels like to transcend the categories